 BPAC members will not undermine the work of the group by initiating contact with the media or officials to advance our opinions or to counter our fellow members’ opinions.

 Emma Newman (lead City staff) will be responsible for distributing information to BPAC members, so everyone has the same information.
-Relevant discussions of issues should occur at the BPAC table, for the benefit of allowing all members to be informed and participate.
+Relevant discussions of issues should occur at BPAC, for the benefit of allowing all members to be informed and participate.

 BPAC members will notify Emma (lead City staff) about any news media inquiries and refer requests for official statements or viewpoints to Emma.
 BPAC members will speak only on their own behalf and not on behalf of the group.

 All emails to and from City employees are considered public record.
 As such, they are subject to review from anyone upon request.

+BPAC members’ contact information is to only be used by others for BPAC related communication, unless individual consent is granted to use more broadly for other topics.